 With forScore, you can turn your iPad into a digital sheet music library.
 Gone are the days of carrying tons of sheet music books and folders around from rehearsal to rehearsal.
 If you have everything on your iPad, you can just bring that and your instrument.

-Unfortunately, forScore does cost money ($14.99 at the time of publishing).
+Unfortunately, forScore does cost money ($19.99 as of October 2022).
 However, there are tons of features that make the app well worth it, especially if you make it your primary source of sheet music reading.

 How does it work?

 At its core, forScore is very similar to a PDF reader.
 You can import PDFs into the app, and you can read them on your screen.
 But there’s much more to forScore than that basic function.

 forScore takes full advantage of everything the iPad can do, including annotations and different page turning methods.
 To start, you can import a PDF into the app.

 You can either download a piece of music from the internet or your email.
 If you have a printed piece that you want to use in forScore, you can scan the pages with your iPad camera.

 forScore has tons of features that make it a fully immersive digital sheet music library.
 You can write on your music like you would on paper, and you can organize your files based on title, composer, genre, and more.

 You definitely don’t have to become a forScore expert to get started, though.
 I’ve been using the app daily for a few months, and I’m still learning new things about it.